SeeminglyScience/EditorServicesCommandSuite/docs/en-US/Expand-MemberExpression.md

 ## SYNOPSIS

-Builds an expression for accessing or invoking a member through reflection.
+Expands a member expression into a more explicit form.

 ## SYNTAX